Columbus Blue Jackets Logo

 Columbus Blue Jackets Emblem

 The debut version is an unusual monogram – “CBJ,” an abbreviation of the phrase “Columbus Blue Jackets.”
-The red stripes and yellow club are positioned so that the letters are legible.
-The signs have sharp corners, and at the top of the improvised “j” instead of a dot, a large star is seen.
+The red stripes and yellow sticks are positioned so that the letters are easily readable.
+The signs have sharp angles, and at the top of the improvised letter “j,” a large star proudly stands in place of a dot.
 There are smaller stars on the ribbon.
-The second Emblem is also an abbreviation – this time, the words “Columbus.”
-She points to the city where the franchise is located.
+The second emblem is also an abbreviation – this time of the word “Columbus.”
+It refers to the city where the franchise is located.

-The abbreviation is made in an individual font.
-The name at the bottom of the very first logo is in a classic serif typeface.
-Uppercase “B” and “J” appear larger than the others, although all characters are uppercase.
+The abbreviation is made in a custom font.
+The name at the bottom of the very first logo is done in a classic serif font.
+Capital letters “B” and “J” seem larger than the rest, although all symbols are uppercase.

-According to the Pantone Color Matching System, the Emblem contains the hockey club’s official colors: blue PMS 282, plain silver PMS 429, red PMS 186.
-Metallic silver PMS 877 and white are also used.
+According to the Pantone color matching system, the emblem contains the official colors of the hockey club: blue PMS 282, plain silver PMS 429, and red PMS 186.
+It also uses metallic silver PMS 877 and white.

 Columbus Blue Jackets color codes